CanopySimulations/canopy-python-examples/README.md

 # Examples

 ## General Usage
+ - [Loading and Saving Configs](https://github.com/CanopySimulations/canopy-python-examples/blob/master/loading_and_saving_configs.ipynb) takes you through the basics of accessing and creating configs on the platform.

- - [Running Studies](https://github.com/CanopySimulations/canopy-python-examples/blob/master/running_studies.ipynb) is a good place to start.
-It demonstrates loading configs and using them to run run studies on the platform, including how to ensure a study has completed before extracting the results.
+ - [Running Studies](https://github.com/CanopySimulations/canopy-python-examples/blob/master/running_studies.ipynb) demonstrates loading configs and using them to run run studies on the platform, including how to ensure a study has completed before extracting the results.

 - [Loading Vector Results](https://github.com/CanopySimulations/canopy-python-examples/blob/master/loading_vector_results.ipynb) shows how to load channel data from simulations for further analysis and visualization.